ReconfigureIO/tutorials/multiply-array/README.md

 # Multiply array solution
-Here is our solution for the array multiplication in [tutorial 3](http://docs.reconfigure.io/tutorial_3_structure_comms.html#more-data).
+This is our solution to the array multiplication in [tutorial 3](http://docs.reconfigure.io/tutorial_3_structure_comms.html#more-data).